jamescarterbell/bevy_tiles/crates/bevy_tiles/README.md

 * Map based quiries
 * Spatial queries
 * Batched operations for better performance on large groups of tiles or chunks

-Upcoming features:
 * Automagically handle hierarchical deletes.
-* Sort tiles in memory based on chunk and map (will require bevy API additions in the future).

 # API